Enhance your psychological wellbeing and free your thoughts

 About the mindfulness program

+The Mindfulness Group is a program aimed to help with developing mindfulness skills while meeting new people and will be run over 7 sessions, once a week over 7 weeks.
 Provisionally registered Psychologists undergoing advanced post-graduate training at Griffith University School of Applied Psychology will be conducting the program.
-The group-based program will consist of 6-12 people attending 7 sessions over an 8 week period (with a break for holidays in between).
+The group-based program will consist of 6-12 people attending 7 sessions over a 7 week period.
 Anyone interested in developing their mindfulness skills while meeting new people can participate.
 Please note that this program is not suitable for people suffering serious mental health issues – please call us if you have any questions around this or need further assistance.

 Find out more